euberdeveloper/mongoback/README.md

 $ npm test
 ```

 **Note: Running tests will delete permanently your MongoDB data.
-Do not do it if you have important data on it**
+Do not do it if you have important data on it**a